Hive BC

-Hive Basketball Club, also known as Hive BC, is an American professional basketball team.
-They are a member of the Unrivaled basketball league, and will make their debut in January 2026.
-The team is based in Miami, Florida.
+Hive Basketball Club, also known as Hive BC, is an American professional 3x3 basketball team.
+Hive is a member of the Unrivaled basketball league since the 2026 season.
+The team is based in Miami, Florida, and is led by head coach Rena Wakama.

 History

 On October 24, 2024, the Unrivaled basketball league announced the names and logos of six teams joining its league: Laces BC, Lunar Owls BC, Mist BC, Phantom BC, Rose BC, and Vinyl BC.
 On September 10, 2025, Unrivaled announced they are adding two new teams to the league, Hive BC and Breeze BC.

-Twelve new permanent roster spots will be added and announced September 22.
-The rosters will be revealed in November.
+On November 3, 2025, the league announced the details of the 2026 draft on its social media.
+With the addition of two new teams, a draft involving all clubs was organized.
+The two expansion teams, Hive and Breeze, received the first picks, with Hive losing a coin toss and receiving the second overall pick, which was used to draft Kelsey Mitchell.
+The rest of the roster included Sonia Citron, who was appointed team captain, Ezi Magbegor, Natisha Hiedeman, Saniya Rivers, and Monique Billings.